-A Vegan or Vegetarian Sausage Casserole is hearty, filling, and makes great comfort food.
-This version combines vegetables and beans in a rich tomato sauce, flavoured with some herbs and a little red wine.
+A Vegan or Vegetarian Sausage Casserole with beans is hearty, filling, and makes great comfort food.
+This version combines vegetables in a rich tomato sauce, flavoured with some herbs and a little red wine.
 With just 10 minutes prep time, it makes a great one-pot dish, perfect for the colder months.

 Meat-free sausages are either vegetarian or vegan and are very easy to cook with.
 Many of them are also gluten-free.
 Try them in these other simple family friendly recipes.
-Sausage Tray Bake, Easy Sausage Pasta Bake, or Vegan Toad in the Hole
+Sticky Sausage Tray Bake, Creamy Sausage and Vegetable Pasta Bake, or Vegan Toad in the Hole with onion gravy.

 Gather together your ingredients.
 A real advantage of vegan or vegetarian sausages is that they can be cooked from frozen.